jorge-eche/react-meals/README.md

 Users should be able to:

 - Add one or more meals to the cart.
-- Remove a whole meal or just one item from the cart.
+- Remove from the cart an individual item or the whole meal.
-- See the updated total amount of the order.
+- See the updated total amount (price) of the order.
-- Receive a 'Thank you' message after order is finalized.
+- Receive a confirmation 'Thank you' message after order is finalized.
 - View the optimal layout depending on their device's screen size.
 - See hover and animated states for interactive elements.